Laurent Duvernay-Tardif: Personal life

-Duvernay-Tardif is the fourth NFL player to have graduated from medical school, and as of the 2018 season, the only active player.
-He graduated from McGill University Faculty of Medicine in May 2018 with a Doctor of Medicine and Master of Surgery (M.D., C.M.).
+Duvernay-Tardif graduated from McGill University Faculty of Medicine in May 2018 with a Doctor of Medicine and Master of Surgery (M.D., C.M.).
 He primarily studied during the off-season prior to mandatory off-season workouts.
 He had the support of the Chiefs coaching staff, especially head coach Andy Reid, whose mother also graduated from McGill's medical school.
 Following his graduation, he petitioned the NFL to add the title "M.D." on the back of his jersey.
 The league denied his request, prompting fans and writers to criticize the league's decision.
-He has not yet completed his postgraduate medical training.
+As of 2020, he has not yet completed his postgraduate medical training.
 Duvernay-Tardif provided the convocation address at McGill's 2020 graduation ceremony.
-In 2020, he also started studying at Harvard University to get a Master of Public Health.
+In 2020, he began studying at Harvard University to receive a Master of Public Health.

 During the 2018 offseason, Duvernay-Tardif worked as a feature reporter for the Canadian Broadcasting Corporation (CBC) during its coverage of the 2018 Winter Olympics.
 He is also a member of the NFLPA Health and Safety Committee to protect the health of players.

 In 2019, Duvernay-Tardif was made a Knight of the National Order of Quebec.
 He is the grandson of former Quebec cabinet minister Guy Tardif.

 During the COVID-19 pandemic, Duvernay-Tardif wanted to help combat the pandemic and returned to Quebec to work at CHSLD Gertrude-Lafrance, a long-term care facility in Saint-Jean-sur-Richelieu.
 He was profiled in a TSN documentary, "Front Line", which was later nominated for the best sports feature segment at the 9th Canadian Screen Awards.